 Development of Daily Living and Life Skills

-Australian Disability & Community Services will engage with you to understand your goals and work with you and your family/carers to put in place supports to develop everyday skills with a focus on building confidence and independence.
+Australian Disability & Community Services will engage with you to understand your goals and work with you and your family/carers to put in place support to develop everyday skills to build confidence and independence.

 Development of daily living and life skills focuses on training and development activities undertaken by the customer or their carer to increase their ability to live as autonomously as possible.
-Training can be provided either individually or through group activities and can include skills in daily life activities, communication and social skills, problem solving and managing funding of supports.
+Training can be provided either individually or through group activities and can include skills in daily life activities, communication, social skills, problem-solving, and managing funding of supports.

 Building confidence and independence

-To assist customers to manage these challenges, we offer a range of training and development activities, aimed at building their capacity to manage day‐to‐day life, through the development of their knowledge, skills and networks of support.
+To assist customers in managing these challenges, we offer a range of training and development activities to build their capacity to manage day‐to‐day life by developing their knowledge, skills, and support networks.

-Alternatively, if you have a unique skill that you want to learn ADCS will work with you to reach your goal.
-Our support workers come with a diverse range of backgrounds and interests.
+Alternatively, if you have a unique skill you want to learn, ADCS will work with you to reach your goal.
+Our support workers come from a diverse range of backgrounds and interests.
 All we do is help match those skills and interests with you!

 General Life Skills Development

-Over our years of experience within the disability and community sectors we have come to recognise and appreciate the level of complexity faced by people with a disability when tackling everyday tasks and activities.
+Over our years of experience within the disability and community sectors, we have recognized and appreciated the level of complexity faced by people with a disability when tackling everyday tasks and activities.
 We can provide training and development across a range of life skills, including:

 - Nutrition: such as shopping for groceries and planning for and preparing a healthy meal